 This extension is optional and marked as critical if any.
 The bits of both keyCertSign and cRLSign must not be set.
 For the key usage extension of EV TLS/SSL certificates, please refer to Section 6.1.7.

 f. extKeyUsage

 For the EV TLS/SSL certificates issued by HiPKI EV TLS CA, this extension is required and marked as non-critical.
-The extension contains both serverAuth and clientAuth bits.
+The extension contains both serverAuth and clientAuth bits; besides, the value anyExtendedKeyUsage must not be present.